-The results of the diffusion tube data for NO_2 were that the annual objective of $40\mu g/m^3$ was met at all locations other than one.
-Tube 117 at 3 Holmside where an annual average of $40.77\mu g/m^3$ was recorded.
-However there is no longer a receptor at this location and therefore there was no exceedance of the air quality objective.
-It is our intention to relocate this diffusion tube.
+The results of the diffusion tube data for NO2 were that the annual objective of $40\mu g/m^3$ was met at the majority of locations.
+However, there were three locations where it was exceeded.
+Tube 117 at 3 Holmeside where an annual average of $41.1\mu g/m^3$ was recorded.
+However there is no longer a receptor at this location and therefore there was no exceedence of the air quality objective.
+Tubes 100,103 and 104 are all located at Trimdon Street Air Quality Station.
+However, the results from the automatic analyser at this site show that the annual mean was not exceeded and as these results are more accurate there is no need to proceed to a Detailed Assessment.
+Tube 132 also showed an exceedence of 46.2 $\mu g/m^3$.
+This area is currently subject to a Detailed Assessment and the results of this assessment will be provided once it has been completed.

 Chart 2.1 below shows the annual averages for tubes from various locations across the city.
-These have been plotted for the last 8 years to investigate trends in NO2 within Sunderland.
+These have been plotted for the last 5 years to investigate trends in NO2 within Sunderland.
 The 5 sites show a strong visible correlation even though some are road side and some are classed as background sites.
-The annual averages can also be seen to increase and decrease quite substantially over the monitored period which would indicate that NO2 levels are being affected by additional factors apart from traffic for which there should have been only a steady increase in the averages.
-In 2008 the 4 sites plotted deviate from the good correlation previously seen with two sites increasing from the previous year and two sites decreasing.
-It is not clear what the reason for this change is.
-In 2009 there is a decrease of levels in 3 sites but an increase at one site.
-Due to a reduction in the number of monitoring sites only tube 86 remains from those plotted in Chart 2.1.
-In 2010 the annual mean for this site was 20.75μg/m3, well below the annual objective.
+The annual averages can also be seen to generally increase apart from 2009 which would indicate that NO_2 levels are being affected by additional factors apart from traffic for which there should have been only a steady increase in the averages as the number of vehicles across the region increases.